HAF, a film financing tribune that defies boundary

 Nevertheless, a close look at the booming of Korean cinema ten years ago suggests a lot of local venture capital has entered the industry so production companies are more open and aggressive for foreign collaborators and markets.
 Mr. Wong proudly reminds cinephiles that in the early days, some of the major Korean film projects were in HAF and these directors later became world-renowned, like Park Chan-wook, Bong Joon-ho and Kim Jee-woon.
 The Korean industry has reached another plateau because they also have their own co-productions in Busan, he added.

-Filmmaking without borders might be a motto of HAF as it tries to support good cinema from everywhere: projects from Sri Lanka, Armenia and Kazakhstan were selected in HAF to meet the demand of extensive co-production markets.
+Filmmaking beyond borders might be a motto of HAF as it tries to support good cinema from everywhere: projects from Sri Lanka, Armenia and Kazakhstan were selected in HAF to meet the demand of extensive co-production markets.

 Meanwhile, don’t be too surprised when you spot Australia on the HAF list as Australia usually considers itself as part of Asia.
 Besides, Great Britain, Finland and Iceland are also quite visible in HAF: a well-told story has a shot as long as it takes place in Hong Kong or mainland China.
 A good story knows no boundary, plus professional experience seems to outweigh geographical distance as in the case of a 2012 HAF project from Icelandic Academy Award nominee Fridrik Thor Fridriksson.